 One preliminary study, published January 2006 by the journal Rheumatology, treated humans with arthritis using Sativex, an oral pharmaceutical created from cannabis extracts that includes both THC and CBD.
 In a fascinating aside, the authors note that cannabis was first proposed as a treatment for rheumatoid arthritis in 2800 B.C., but has often been dismissed by modern medicine despite anecdotal evidence of its usefulness.
-As for Sativex, the scientists were cautiously optimistic about its effectiveness with arthritis, though they stressed that “larger, more prolonged studies … are indicated.”
+The scientists cautiously optimistic about the effectiveness of Sativex with arthritis, although they emphasized that “larger, more prolonged studies… indicate.”

 Of course, Sativex is not widely available in the United States, and psychoactive cannabis remains illegal at the federal level, and inaccessible to many people in many parts of the country.

 Study Shows Hundreds Using Cbd To Ease Arthritis Symptoms

 Fortunately, hundreds of people with arthritis report a healing effect from using CBD alone, and CBD is available to almost anyone.